Find out the important factors in determining how much your mobile home is worth:

 Thinking about selling?
 The first step is finding out how much your manufactured home is really worth.
 Everyone wants to know the mobile home value of their property.
 We can help.
-Here are some things to consider when determining mobile home values.
+Here are some things to consider when determining the worth of your mobile home.

 The age of a home is a huge deal when it comes to mobile and manufactured homes.
 Every year the home loses value since it depreciates regardless of many repairs made, or how well kept the home has been.
 In fact, the only way to stop this depreciation is to place it on private property.
-If the permanent location is in a mobile/manufactured home park, it loses value.
+If the permanent location is in a mobile/manufactured home park it inevitably loses value.

 Bathrooms are another influential factor in determining the value of your manufactured home.
-Like bedrooms, the more bathrooms you have, the better your chances are of selling your home.
+Like bedrooms, the more bathrooms you have the better your chances are of selling your home.
 Two bathrooms are very attractive to buyers for obvious reasons.

 2) The mobile home parks tend to be very selective about who qualifies as a suitable tenant.
 They require a certain credit score or a suitable co-signer for an applicant, in order to be considered for residency.
 This process, though good for the parks, eliminates a number of people from your pool of prospective buyers.

-We haven’t even mentioned the condition of the park where the home is located.
 These days parks are moving toward replacing existing older homes with newer, nicer looking manufactured homes.
 Manufactured homes that was erected prior to 1987 are no longer accepted by many parks.
 This has an effect on the value of your home.
 Yes, people are seeking newer homes, but they also want to have newer homes as neighbors.
 Like any neighborhood, if you are located in a park with some older mobile homes sprinkled throughout, your home will likely fall in value based on the condition of surrounding homes.
 Moving a mobile home, though expensive, would certainly increase its value.
 Find out what it would cost to move your home here: how much does it cost to move a mobile home.